janverschelde/PHCpack/src/doc/source/options.rst

 the user can go through the stages separately.

-New since version 2.4.02 are the options -b2 and -b4 to run the blackbox solver respectively in double double and quad double precision, for example as
+New since version 2.4.02 are the options -b2 and -b4 to run the blackbox solver respectively in :index:`double double` and :index:`quad double` precision, for example as

 ::